lambdaclass/concrete/docs/PREDICTABLE_FAILURE_DISCIPLINE.md

 | `longjmp` across frames | Requires FFI | No blocking |
 | `exit()` | Requires Process capability | No blocking |

+Checked arithmetic and safe bounds traps are not excluded by the five predictable gates.
+They are deterministic language failure paths, reported as runtime obligations and removable only by static discharge.

 ### What about stack overflow from deep (but bounded) calls?

 Predictable functions have bounded call depth (acyclic call graph, no recursion).
 The `--report stack-depth` command shows the worst-case stack bound.
 However, the predictable profile does **not** currently gate on stack size — a deeply nested chain of functions with large frames could still overflow.